DanielCalvo/studies/Kubernetes/CertifiedKubernetesAdministratorCKA/general_notes.md

 - (Follow up from Dani: Run commands from vim, also learn tmux to split your terminal)
 - (Follow up from Dani: Remember!
 The ingress needs to be on the same namespace as the service!)

+#### Section 13:
+- It would be helpful to explore all the flags for all the kubectl commands (`kubectl logs -f --previous` seemed helpful)
+- Explore and map out the documentation pages!
+- Give the docs a thorough look!
+Map it out!

 Check the FAQ here to mentally prepare a list of commands you'll use: https://www.cncf.io/certification/cka/